SMFSW/arm_i2c_drivers/README.md

     - Tested on:
       - MB85RC256V
       - FM24CL64B
-  - Transaction timeout set to 1s:
+  - Transaction timeout set to 500ms:
-    - For bigger size components, in case timeout is reached, read/write transactions may be split in multiple calls as workaround
+    - For bigger size components, in case timeout is reached, read/write transactions may be split in multiple calls (refreshing watchdog if in use).
+    - Set a longer timeout by calling I2C_set_slave_timeout in init sequence is another way to address such a need

 - **MCP4725**: 12-Bit Digital-to-Analog Converter with EEPROM Memory
   - **STATUS**: WORKING